pa3ang/Cloudlog-Dxcc-Stats/readme.md

 PA3ANG, reworked November 2024

-PHP script (partly HTML) works in conjunction with Cloudlog Database V.6.13
+PHP script (partly HTML) works in conjunction with Cloudlog Database (Cloudlog V6.13)

 It interogates de Cloudlog database based on selection : Satellite, Band and or Mode